meiskam/PlayerHeads/README.md

 ===========

-Experimental development into converting the plugin to use Textured heads instead of using usernames for mob skins.
+This version is undergoing testing - there may be significant behavior changes.

-This branch is undergoing testing - there may be significant behavior changes
+If you want a version supporting 1.13+ that tries to maintain the old behavior, see the `3.x` branch or any 3.x releases.

 ## What's New?
 ### Textured Mobheads